drakkan/sftpgo/docs/service.md

 Available Commands:
-  install     Install SFTPGo as Windows Service reload      Reload the SFTPGo Windows Service sending a `paramchange` request start       Start SFTPGo Windows Service status      Retrieve the status for the SFTPGo Windows Service stop        Stop SFTPGo Windows Service
+  install     Install SFTPGo as Windows Service reload      Reload the SFTPGo Windows Service sending a "paramchange" request rotatelogs  Signal to the running service to close the existing log file and immediately create a new one start       Start SFTPGo Windows Service status      Retrieve the status for the SFTPGo Windows Service stop        Stop SFTPGo Windows Service